Canon unveils new full-frame mirrorless camera, the EOS R

 New RF mount and lenses

-The dust- and drip-proof EOS R also sports a new 12-pin RF lens mount, which has a diameter of 54mm.
+The weather-resistant EOS R also sports a new 12-pin RF lens mount, which has a diameter of 54mm.
 This works with a new line of optics, four of which have already been announced.

 The first is the RF 24-105mm f/4L IS USM, which has the advantage of a constant maximum f/4 aperture and image stabilization.
 This is joined by another zoom, the RF 28-70mm f/2L USM, the main draw of which is an even wider constant maximum aperture of f/2.
 These are accompanied by two prime lenses, the RF 50mm f/1.2L USM (below) and RF 35mm f/1.8 IS STM Macro.